AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Glossary

-1. **CLI** (Command Line Interface) A text box like interface which allows a user to enter and execute commands.

-2. **GUI** (Graphical user interface) A form of user interface with graphical features such as icons that allows a user to interact with our program.

-3. **UI** (User Interface) An interface for a user to interact with a program.

-4. **Java** A programming language and computing platform that is used to run ClientBook.

-5. **Command Prompt** A command line interpreter application on the Windows operating system.

-6. **Terminal** A command line interpreter application on MacOS/Linux operating systems.
+1. **[alphanumeric](#glossary)** A character or group of characters is considered [alphanumeric](#glossary) if it contains only numbers and alphabets.

-7. **Attribute** The types of information you can store in ClientBook.
+2. **Attribute** The types of information you can store in ClientBook.
 E.g. phone number, address, name of your clients.

+3. **CLI** (Command Line Interface) A text box like interface which allows a user to enter and execute commands.

+4. **Command Prompt** A command line interpreter application on the Windows operating system.

+5. **GUI** (Graphical user interface) A form of user interface with graphical features such as icons that allows a user to interact with our program.

-8. **Identifier** The alphabetical letter associated with an attribute.
+6. **Identifier** The alphabetical letter associated with an attribute.

+7. **Java** A programming language and computing platform that is used to run ClientBook.

-9. **JSON** (JavaScript Object Notation) A format for storing and transporting data.
+8. **JSON** (JavaScript Object Notation) A format for storing and transporting data.

+9. **Terminal** A command line interpreter application on MacOS/Linux operating systems.

+10. **UI** (User Interface) An interface for a user to interact with a program.

 [Return to Table of Contents](#table-of-contents)